 Groundworks encompasses a multifaceted series of projects created in collaboration with California Native artists.
 The ultimate goal of Groundworks is to ritually and artistically re-Indigenize stolen land, foregrounding the original Indigenous presence in the California Bay Area.

-The initial year of Groundworks development led to a number of co-created artistic projects, including a dance performance on Alcatraz Island, a VR experience, a short film, and a documentary that will air on PBS in 2022.
+The initial year of Groundworks development led to a number of co-created artistic projects, including a dance performance on Alcatraz Island, a VR experience, a short film, and a documentary that will air on public television in 2022.

 How Turtle Got the Cracks on His Back, a short film, also came out of the Groundworks process.
 This film was presented at the American Indian Film Festival and the Poppy Jasper International Film Festival.

 A documentary about the Groundworks project and collaborators was shot alongside the main Groundworks process and after the performance.
-Supported by the Corporation for Public Broadcasting and Vision Maker Media, this documentary will air on PBS in 2022.
+Supported by the Corporation for Public Broadcasting and Vision Maker Media, this documentary will air on U.S. public television starting in October 2022.

 Using the Toasterlab-developed MapTool, the ongoing Groundworks process also involves the future planned development of an app.
 This app will consist of an interactive guide to the contemporary Indigenous works created through the collaborative Groundworks process.